UNStats/components/README.md

 ## Explore

-You can explore all components by launching the styleguide:
+You can explore all components by launching the catalog:

-    yarn run styleguide
+    yarn start

-and open your browser at http://localhost:6060/.
-You can also explore the styleguide online: https://unstats.github.io/components/.
+and open your browser at [http://localhost:4000/](http://localhost:4000/).
+You can also explore the catalog online: [https://unstats.github.io/components/](https://unstats.github.io/components/).

 ## Installation

-This package is currently not published to [NPM](https://www.npmjs.com/).
+This package is currently not being published to [NPM](https://www.npmjs.com/).
 You can install it directly from [GitHub](https://github.com/).
-Go to the [releases page](https://github.com/UNStats/components/releases) and look up the link to tarball `unstats-component-vX.Y.Z.tgz` of the latest release and run
+Go to [releases page](https://github.com/UNStats/components/releases) and look up the link to tarball `unstats-component-vX.Y.Z.tgz` of the latest release and run

     yarn add <link_to_tarball>